 4. Silly String Fights

-You’re going to need to buy this stuff in bulk, you can find it many places online for about $1 a can.
+You’re going to need to buy this stuff in bulk, you can find it many places online.
 Little kids love to spray it all over, older kids love spraying each other and, at least where I live, the temptation is too great for the adults too.
 Be warned, it makes a huge mess but whatever it’s summer.

 5. Bubble Battle